Foundation Models · Feb 8, 2026

 At KSINQ, we run a multi-model architecture where the routing decision — which model handles which task — is itself an investment in analytical quality.
 Forcing a reasoning-optimized model to do quantitative computation gives slower, less reliable results; forcing a vision model to do long-form reasoning gives shallow analysis.

-The model selection is not random and not manual.
-We have defined task categories with explicit routing rules.
+Model selection is neither random nor manual.
+We define task categories with explicit routing rules.

 • Structured analytical reasoning (thesis building, evidence chains, adversarial review) → Claude